-A Chapter 7 or Chapter 13 bankruptcy starts when you file a completed packet of official forms.
+A Chapter 7 or Chapter 13 bankruptcy starts when you file a completed packet of official forms with the bankruptcy court.
 On Schedule E/F: Creditors Who Have Unsecured Claims, you’ll list your unsecured creditors (those that can’t take your property if you don’t pay your debt).

 You can download a fillable copy of Schedule E/F, and other bankruptcy forms, from the U.S. Court’s website.

 The instructions at the beginning of the form assume you understand terms such as priority claims and executory contracts.
 Keep reading for helpful definitions.

 A creditor’s debt is unsecured if there is no item of property (for instance, your house or car) serving as collateral for the payment of the debt.
 If you fail to make payment on unsecured debt, the creditor cannot take your property without first suing you and getting a court judgment.
 (There are a few exceptions to this rule.)